 Staying safe in the sun

-Our advice to everyone, children and adults, is to cover up and stay in the shade.
+The advice for everyone, children and adults, is to cover up and stay in the shade.
 If you must go into the sun, wear a sunscreen factor of at least SPF15 and a high star rating of 4 or 5 stars.
-It’s also important that you put enough on, as most of us don’t wear enough sunscreen to give the full protection claimed by the manufacturers.
+It’s also important that you put enough on.
+Most of us don’t wear enough sunscreen to give the full protection claimed by the manufacturers.